HcashOrg/Hx-Doc/docs/wallets/hxindicator-setup.md

 <h2 id="1">Download and Install</h2>

-The latest version of HXIndicator can be downloaded from [https://github.com/HcashOrg/HyperExchange/releases/tag/v0.1).
+The latest version of HXIndicator can be downloaded official website <www.hx.cash>.

 > Windows